As we have seen, pairs provide a primitive “glue” that we can use to

 construct compound data objects.
 Figure 2.2 shows a standard way to

-visualize a pair—in this case, the pair formed by (cons 1 2)
+visualize a pair—in this case, the pair formed by (cons 1 2).
+In this

 contains a representation of the object.
 For example, the box for a number